droher/baseball.computer/timeball/models/doc_stat_list.md

 {% docs incomplete_events %}
     Number of events in which at least one known fielding play was made by an unknown fielder.
 {% enddocs %}

+{% docs outs_played %}
+    Total amount of time played in the field, expressed in the total number of outs recorded while the fielder was playing.
+This has close to 100% coverage for all years.
+{% enddocs %}

+{% docs plate_appearances_in_field %}
+    Total amount of time played in the field, expressed in the total number of plate appearances that ended while the fielder was playing.
+    This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs plate_appearances_in_field_with_ball_in_play %}
+    Total number of plate appearances that ended in a ball in play while the fielder was playing.
+    This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs reaching_errors %}
+    Total number of errors made by a fielder that allowed the batter to reach base when they would otherwise have been out.
+Only populated for games with play-by-play data.
+{% enddocs %}

+{% docs ground_ball_double_plays %}
+    Total number of ground ball double plays in which the fielder was involved.
+    This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs balls_hit_to %}
+    Total number of balls hit to the fielder, as determined by the `batted_to_fielder` field in `stg_events`.
+This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs games_left_field %}
+    Total number of games in which the player appeared in left field.
+This is an important distinction for years with only season-level player data, because stats are only aggregated at the outfield level without distinguishing between left, center, and right field.
+{% enddocs %}

+{% docs games_center_field %}
+    Total number of games in which the player appeared in center field.
+This is an important distinction for years with only season-level player data, because stats are only aggregated at the outfield level without distinguishing between left, center, and right field.
+{% enddocs %}

+{% docs games_right_field %}
+    Total number of games in which the player appeared in right field.
+This is an important distinction for years with only season-level player data, because stats are only aggregated at the outfield level without distinguishing between left, center, and right field.
+{% enddocs %}

+{% docs unknown_putouts_while_fielding %}
+    Total number of putouts that happened while a player was on the field in which no data is available for which player made the putout.
+This is an especially important number for years with relatively high unknown-fielder rates in their play-by-play data.
+    If this number is 0, then you can trust that all of the player's putouts are accounted for at the event level (or that there's no event data at all).
+If the number is non-zero, then player putout/assist data is only valid at the game level and higher.
+{% enddocs %}

+{% docs in_play_putouts %}
+    Total number of putouts made by the player on balls in play (as opposed to strikeouts and other non-batted-ball outs).
+This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs in_play_assists %}
+    Total number of assists made by the player on balls in play (as opposed to strikeouts and other non-batted-ball outs).
+This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs pickoffs %}
+    Total number of outs recorded by throwing over to a base either before (for pitchers) or immediately after (for catchers) a pitch was was thrown.
+The pickoff is credited to the player who makes the throw.
+{% enddocs %}

+{% docs double_plays_started %}
+    Number of double plays in which the fielder fielded the ball (and did not make an error).
+    This is only populated for games with play-by-play data.
+{% enddocs %}

+{% docs ground_ball_double_plays_started %}
+    Number of ground ball double plays in which the fielder fielded the ball (and did not make an error).
+This is only populated for games with play-by-play data.
+{% enddocs %}